Who is Awkwafina's Boyfriend? All Details of Her Love Life are Here!

 However, after her mother's died from pulmonary hypertension when Awkwafina was four, she was raised by her paternal grandparents and father.
 When she was 15, she changed her stage name to Awkwafina.

-The Golden Globe Award-winning actress played trumpet and was trained in jazz and music while studying at the Fiorello H. LaGuardia High School.
+The Golden Globe Award-winning actress played trumpet and was trained in jazz and music while studying at Fiorello H. LaGuardia High School.

 For more information and news on your favorite stars, stay connected to Glamour Fame.